Home phone and landline

 Frequently asked questions

-Do I have to have a landline to get broadband?
+Do I need to have a landline to get broadband?

 It’s possible to get broadband without a landline.
 A few providers, including Virgin Media, offer broadband-only deals using their own fibre network, so you don’t have to pay for line rental.